andyfry01/project-three/README.md

   - Search other users 'profiles'/playlists
   - Ability to save to multiple playlists
   - Display username on the Header (ex: Welcome Tyler)
-  - When switching routes to playlist page, the results page should keep the data that is displayed so that users don't have to search for a country again when they click 'return to search'.
+  - When switching routes to playlist page, the results page should keep the data that is displayed so that users don't have to search for a country again when they click 'return to search'
   - Hit enter to Search
   - Autofill countries while typing in input box